-- Driving directions, gear list, course forms, specific to your class are provided upon registration
+- Driving directions, gear list, start time, and forms specific to your class are provided upon registration

 - No smoking

-- No dogs or pets of any kind allowed on camp premises or in vehicles
+- No dogs or pets allowed on camp premises or in vehicles

 - Leave No Trace: pack it in and pack it out

-Not available on site.
-See area accommodations for Camping, Honeyman Memorial State Park, Lagoon Campground, Darlings Marina & RV Resort are the closest.
-Motel accommodations in and around Florence OR.
-97439, and Dune City.
+Welcome to Coast Camp!
+It is located approximately one hour's drive west of Eugene.
+Camping is not available on-site.
+Please see area accommodations for the closest camping including Honeyman Memorial State Park, Lagoon Campground, and Darlings Marina & RV Resort.
+There are hotel accommodations in and around Florence OR., 97439, and in Dune City.

 Welcome to Cascade Camp!
 Tent and car camping are available onsite at Cascade Camp.
 We are located approximately one hour's drive east of Eugene, near the community of Oakridge, OR.
 97463